 - The hierarchical structure itself-a level-by-level sequence for consolidating data.
-For example, sales totals by CITY roll up to sales totals by STATE, and sales totals by STATE roll up to sales totals by REGION. - The data filters that are placed on selected columns within the hierarchy-a way to select specific categories of information.
+For example, sales totals by STATE roll up to sales totals by REGION.
+If you had CITY as a child of STATE in your hierarchy, sales totals by CITY could roll up to sales totals by STATE. - The data filters that are placed on selected columns within the hierarchy-a way to select specific categories of information.
 For example, you can filter the REGION column to include only information on sales in the USA. - The organizational sequence of the data-the sort sequence for a column.
-For example, you can sort the MONTH column in descending sequence to see the most recent totals first. - Transformations-a way to control column data values, which become Hyperion Essbase member names.
-For example, to ensure unique member names, you can prefix each CITY value with an appropriate value from the STATE column.
-You can then differentiate between NYALBANY and GAALBANY.
+For example, you can sort the MONTH column in descending sequence to see the most recent totals first. - Transformations-a way to control column data values, which become Essbase member names.
+For example, if you had CITY as a child of STATE in your hierarchy, you could ensure unique member names by prefixing each STATE value with an appropriate value from the REGION column.
+You could then differentiate between REGALBANY and GAALBANY.

 After a hierarchy is created in an OLAP model, it can be dragged directly onto a metaoutline.
 By creating hierarchies in OLAP models, you can customize an OLAP model for each user group.
 For example, assume that you use hierarchical filters in the OLAP model that you provide to users from a specific corporate division.
 With such an OLAP model, the users can more easily create metaoutlines that contain only the data relevant to their specific division.
-For information about how to use hierarchies to create metaoutlines, see the Hyperion Integration Server Desktop OLAP Metaoutline User's Guide.
+For information about how to use hierarchies to create metaoutlines, see the Essbase Integration Services OLAP Metaoutline User's Guide.